#593 Chuck’s Place: Broadening the Paradigm: Nature, Nurture & the Soul’s Intent

 Dear Jeanne,

-Do you have a message for us today?
+Do you have guidance for us?

 Jeanne Marie Ketchel